The Strange Story of John DeLorean’s Snowcat Factory Is Even More Bizarre Than the DMC-12

 Even before the famous scandal, there was another kind of snow he was interested in: the stuff falling from the sky.
 His passion for winter weather and vehicles that could traverse those icy conditions became one of DeLorean's main sources of post-GM income (and a significant pawn in the post-conviction DMC bankruptcy) but was somehow simultaneously his least known business endeavor.
 In fact, the first DeLorean wasn't the DMC-12—it was a snowcat.

-The DeLorean Manufacturing Company, as it was branded—and not to be confused with the DeLorean Motor Company—was a turnkey purchase for the serial entrepreneur.
-The business had been building snow groomers for several decades as part of a larger multinational conglomerate Thiokol branding, and its technology started out as a research project headed up by Utah State University.
+The DeLorean Manufacturing Company, as it was branded—and not to be confused with the DeLorean Motor Company—was a turnkey purchase for the serial entrepreneur in 1978, just as his automotive ambitions were gathering real steam.
+The business had been building snow groomers for several decades as part of a larger multinational conglomerate Thiokol.
 Somewhat amazingly, it represented more than half of the U.S. market share for snow grooming equipment at the time.

 And so, DeLorean's snowcat business was a success at first.
 But like his car company, the Utah-based DeLorean Manufacturing Company would become entangled with the man's legal battles until it was forced to rebrand before changing hands and dwindling into nothingness.
 But for a brief moment in time, John DeLorean's name didn't just mean building a car—it also meant snow groomers, aircraft tugs, skid loaders, treadmill frames, and more.